 - Divide items by type: Jeans, sweaters, dresses, etc.

-- Arrange items based on height and bulkiness: Tops go on lower racks or shorter shelves, pants go on a hook rack or mid-level shelf, and long dresses and bulky coats go on higher racks and spacious shelving.
+- Arrange items based on length and bulkiness: Tops go on lower racks or shorter shelves, pants go on a hook rack or mid-level shelf, and long dresses and bulky coats go on higher racks and spacious shelves.

 - Keep high-use items easy to access: Favorite shoes and sneakers to the front, please.